The UK DVDs from Network

 4 Note that, for some reason, all the VT slates have gone AWOL for this release.
 LWT jingles and endcaps are on all episodes, though.

 5 The LWT jingle and endcap is present on all Thomas & Sarah episodes.
-VT slates are present before parts 1, 2 & 3 of Love Into Three Won't Go only.
+VT slates are present before parts one, two and three of Love Into Three Won't Go only.

 7 From 15/10/89.